 Perennial plants grow continuously over multiple years and simply go dormant during winter.
 But if you have any annual plants -- plants that complete their life cycle in a single season and then die -- you may want to dig them up in late fall.

 Decomposing plant debris and spent vegetables can provide a haven for pests and diseases, keeping them alive and in your garden throughout winter.
 When spring arrives, your garden may develop a widespread pest problem, or your plants may face an outbreak of disease.

 Your best bet is to tidy up your garden beds before winter hits and freezes the ground.
 Get out your trowel and shovel and dig up annual bulbs, leftover vegetables, leaves and branches, and any other dead or dying plant material.
 That way you can start spring with fresh, clean soil.3.
 Mulch Your Garden

 Once you’ve cleared out plant debris, your final winterizing step is to mulch your garden.

 A fall layer of mulch protects your plants’ roots from soil-based diseases.
 It also insulates your garden soil in colder climates, trapping heat and moisture and protecting roots from frost heave or other ice damage.

 Add two to three inches of mulch to your garden in late fall, making sure the mulch covers your plants’ roots.

-And once you’ve winterized your watering system and garden beds, you can rest easy.
-Your land will end the year in good shape, and you’ll see a big difference in the health of your plants when spring comes around.
+Once you’ve winterized your watering system, lawn, garden and flower beds, you can rest easy.
+Your yard will end the year in good shape, and you’ll see a big difference in the health of your plants when spring comes around.